 OFW Property Investor Tip #1 – Copy of the Title

+First off in our checlist and real estate investment tips is checking the property title.
 The fundamental principles about land titles are its indefeasible and binding characteristics.
 This means that it cannot be annulled or overturned.
 OFWs and migrant Filipinos may safely rely on the correctness of the certificate of title issued by the Register of Deeds (RD) since there are ways of checking the authenticity of the land title.
 The most basic and assuring step is to secure a certified true copy from the Register of Deeds.
 When you do, carefully check the numbers and the signatures.

 How to Check Your Certificate of Title

 For the numbers, you may check if the lot area indicated at the back or inner part of the title is correct and the same as what you had purchased.
 At the top part of the land title, the inscription is Judicial Form No. 108-D for OCT (Original Certificate of Title), while Judicial Form No. 109-D for TCT (Transfer Certificate of Title).
 Certificates of Titles have serial numbers in red (SN.
 No.).

 For the latest e-title type, the text is fully computerized and printed, while older versions are normally typewritten and smaller by size.